“Slip and fall” is a term used in personal injury when a person slips, trips, or falls and is injured on someone else’s property.

 Slip and fall accidents can be embarrassing because it’ll typically occur in a public setting or in the presence of others.
 Many slip-and-fall victims will often blame themselves for being “clumsy.”
 Don’t blame yourself.
 Many slip and fall accidents could’ve been avoided had the property owner simply remedied a condition or provided some warning of the condition.

-Common Injuries Caused By Slip And Fall Accidents
+Common Injuries Caused by Slip and Fall Accidents

 A slip-and-fall accident always occurs suddenly and often without warning.
 Naturally, the slipping/falling person will immediately and quickly react to try to balance or catch themselves.
 This natural reaction often causes the person to violently jerk to maintain balance thereby injuring themselves more.
-Also, the person will often be falling with outstretched arms in an effort to soften their fall.
+Also, the person will often be falling with outstretched arms to soften their fall.
 This puts the person in a more vulnerable position and can lead to serious injuries requiring immediate medical treatment and surgical intervention.
 Sometimes it can lead to death.

 Some of the more common injuries caused by slip and fall accidents include: